immasei/python-socket-smtp-server/README.md

 # Postman Impersonation

-This assignment is worth **20%** of your overall grade for the course.

-**Due: Week 13, Thursday, November 3rd at 23:59:00, Sydney local time.**

-You will implement in Python some email exchange applications that supports the `SMTP-CRAM` protocol.
+Implementing in Python some email exchange applications that supports the `SMTP-CRAM` protocol.
 This includes a client, a server and an eavesdropper (middle-man attacker), which can apply MitM attack to the authentication mechanism.
 Unix tools like `netcat` and `telnet` can help test your program.

-To limit the workload, we provide a simplification on the original `SMTP` and `SMTP-CRAM` protocols.
-We assume all programs are supposed to be run and tested locally and they are not required to be extensible to support TCP connection via the Internet or to be used in real world.
 No actual data should be sent and received from the Internet, and everything should be contained in the local loopback.
 We also assume any syntactically valid message under the protocol can be accepted.
 E.g., No actual check is needed on any email or IP address, we accept any syntactically valid messages including addresses.

 The communication between the email exchange applications has to follow a popular protocol for email exchanging, the Simple Mail Transfer Protocol (`SMTP`) protocol with one authentication extension (`CRAM-MD5`), the SMTP Service Extension for Authentication by Challenge-Response Authentication Mechanism.
 The authentication type associated is called `CRAM-MD5` and the full protocol is named `SMTP-CRAM`.